snptrs/spblog/content/posts/this-was-nixon.md

 categories:
   - Microblog
 ---

-This was Nixon.
 Imagine a president being so vain and childish.

 > The president wanted to reimpose a ban on New York Times reporters entering the White House – the paper hadn’t given him enough praise for his role in the Apollo programme.